hotwired/stimulus/README.md

 }
 ```

-Unlike other frameworks, Stimulus is _render-agnostic_—it doesn't matter where your HTML comes from or when it appears on the page.
+Unlike other frameworks, Stimulus is _render-agnostic_—it doesn't care when or how you change the DOM.
+Stimulus continuously watches the page, kicking in as soon as magic attributes appear or disappear.
 That makes it a great fit for static sites, server-rendered applications, and Turbolinks-style SPAs.

-You can write your first controller in five minutes by diving straight into [The Stimulus Handbook](handbook/README.md).
+You can write your first controller in five minutes by following along in [The Stimulus Handbook](handbook/README.md).

 ## Installing Stimulus

-Stimulus integrates with [webpack](https://webpack.js.org/) to automatically load controller files from a folder in your app.
+Stimulus integrates with the [webpack](https://webpack.js.org/) asset packager to automatically load controller files from a folder in your app.

-Of course, you can use Stimulus with other asset packaging systems, too.
+You can use Stimulus with other asset packaging systems, too.
 And if you prefer no build step at all, just drop a `<script>` tag on the page and get right down to business.

 See the [Installation Guide](INSTALLING.md) for detailed instructions.